LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    yes

 Lambda expressions may also contain *lambda free variables*.
-I.e. variables that are global to the lambda expression.
+I.e. variables that are global to the lambda expression and shared with the surrounding meta-call context.
 Consider the following variant of the previous example:

 .. code-block:: text